specify the model formula

 Description

 The function bamlss2() is a convenience wrapper around gamlss2 to fit Bayesian GAMLSS models via MCMC sampling.
-It sets the optimizer to an MCMC routine and allows to specify n.iter, burnin, and thin directly.
+It sets the optimizer to an MCMC routine and allows n.iter, burnin, and thin to be specified directly.

 Usage